Contact

 Biography

-Recent exhibitions include Ember, Spinnerei Leipzig, Fred Levine Gallery (2024), Kooperation, Nizza Gallery, Berlin (2024), Taking the Light out of the Prism at Duplex Gallery, Lisbon Art Weekend (2023), Pass Your Tongue Over at Kanister, Hamburg (2023), and BYOB at Bomb Factory, London (2022), Homegrown, Hauser & Wirth London (2020) and 50/50, Fold Gallery (2020).
+Past exhibitions include Landscapes of Time and Memory, Fred Levine Gallery, Bruton, Somerst, UK 2025, Ember, Spinnerei Leipzig, Informality Gallery (2024), Kooperation, Nizza Gallery, Berlin (2024), Taking the Light out of the Prism at Duplex Gallery, Lisbon Art Weekend (2023), Pass Your Tongue Over at Kanister, Hamburg (2023), and BYOB at Bomb Factory, London (2022), Homegrown, Hauser & Wirth London (2020) and 50/50, Fold Gallery (2020).

 CV